Mental health

 - having had the treatment explained to you, you consent to it in writing (you can withdraw consent at any time), or

-- the treatment is considered to be in your interests by an independent psychiatrist (who is not your responsible clinician) appointed by the Review Tribunal.
+- an independent psychiatrist (who is not your responsible clinician) appointed by the Review Tribunal believes the treatment is in your interest.

 Brain surgery is rarely performed today.
 There are special requirements because this treatment is so intrusive and irreversible.
 You cannot be made to undergo brain surgery unless: